-- For the DA120, use Premium pump gas, such as 91 to 93 octane. - We recommend purchasing your fuel from "name brand" gas stations.
+- Use Premium pump gas, such as 91 to 93 octane. - We recommend purchasing your fuel from "name brand" gas stations.
 We have seen problems with cheaper gas from some discount type outlets. - We recommend filtering your fuel between your fuel container and your plane's fuel tank.
 A high flow filter, or clunk/filter, between the tank and motor is also a good idea. - Make sure the plane's tank is well vented and the fuel clunk moves freely. - Use of any other fuel or additives such as nitro formulas, aviation gas, white gas, etc., can harm the motor and void the warranty. - Do not use silicone sealers on the fuel system.
-Gas can break it down and carry it into the carb. - Use a high quality synthetic oil.
-Red-line Two Stroke Racing Oil, mixed at 40 to 1, is highly recommended.
-Motul 800 (50 to 1) is another option.
-Use these oils from the beginning.
-Do not use a lower quality oil to speed the break-in process.
+Gas can break it down and carry it into the carb. - We recommend a high quality synthetic oil.
+As for the brand of oil, there are many good ones on the market.
+Some oils, and their mix ratios, that Desert Aircraft recommends are: Red-line Two Stroke Racing Oil (40 to 1) and Motul 800 (50 to 1).
+These oils can be found at most motorcycle or go-kart shops.